gitstashapply/stackeer/README.md

    run project using android studio "Run" btn or `npx run-android` from terminal

 **NOTICE: for best user experience with smooth animation I suggest to run project on a real device and using production build.
-`npx react-native run-ios --configuration Release` - for ios `npx react-native run-android --variant=release` - for android Do not use chrome debugger, it might make animations slow and sharp For ios users don't forget to sign profile before running on real device **
+Do not use chrome debugger, it might make animations slow and sharp For ios users don't forget to sign profile before running on real device **

+run in release mode:
+`npx react-native run-ios --configuration Release` - for ios `npx react-native run-android --variant=release` - for android

 # UI stack